1. What are the requirements for a Masters or a Ph.D.?

 The intent of the degree plan is to identify the appropriate course of study for your chosen degree as determined by your advisor.
 Once the courses have been chosen and placed on an approved degree plan, it is the student's responsibility to maintain a 3.0.

 Yes, the student can change the courses by filing a Petition.
-The Petition must be signed by ALL committee members AND the department head.
-The Petition must subsequently be filed with the Office of Graduate Studies (OGS) and approved.
+The Petition must be signed by ALL committee members, the Director of Graduate Programs, and finally, the Graduate and Professional School.

 Yes, once admitted to graduate school, a student may file a Petition to change a degree status.
-The Petition must be signed by the department head and then filed with the Office of Graduate Studies (OGS) and approved.
+The Petition must be approved by the Director of Graduate Programs and then the Graduate and Professional School.

 International students must check with the International Student Services Office to maintain legal status.

 Yes, the student must file a Petition.
 The Petition will include any changes needed to the degree plan.
-The Petition must be signed by ALL committee members AND the department head.
-The Petition must subsequently be filed with the Office of Graduate Studies (OGS) and approved.
+The Petition must be approved by ALL committee members, the Director of Graduate Programs, and finally the Graduate and Professional School.

 The student is required to complete leveling courses that are the basic requirements for an undergraduate.
-Some of the leveling courses may have prerequisites; if so, the student is required to complete those also.
 Once the leveling courses are completed, the student will have a basic background to begin graduate courses.

 M.S non-thesis degree committee: